webgpu-native/webgpu-headers/doc/articles/Asynchronous Operations.md

    `void* userdata1`\n
    `void* userdata2`

-The `callback` function pointer is called when the application callback fires.
+The `callback` function pointer is called when the application _observes completion_ of the asynchronous operation.
 The `userdata1` and `userdata2` members are passed back to the application as the last two arguments in the callback function.
-Callbacks may not fire unless the application explicitly flushes them.
-It depends on the @ref WGPUCallbackMode of the operation. webgpu.h provides three callback modes: `::WGPUCallbackMode_WaitAnyOnly`, `::WGPUCallbackMode_AllowProcessEvents`, and `::WGPUCallbackMode_AllowSpontaneous`.
+Callbacks **may not** be called unless the application explicitly flushes them in order to _observe completion_.
+The point in time a callback is called depends on the @ref WGPUCallbackMode of the operation. webgpu.h provides three callback modes: `::WGPUCallbackMode_WaitAnyOnly`, `::WGPUCallbackMode_AllowProcessEvents`, and `::WGPUCallbackMode_AllowSpontaneous`.

+> @copydoc ::WGPUCallbackMode_WaitAnyOnly
+> @copydoc ::WGPUCallbackMode_AllowProcessEvents
+> @copydoc ::WGPUCallbackMode_AllowSpontaneous

 ## wgpuInstanceWaitAny {#Wait-Any}
 `WGPUWaitStatus wgpuInstanceWaitAny(WGPUInstance, size_t futureCount, WGPUFutureWaitInfo * futures, uint64_t timeoutNS)`

 Waits on any WGPUFuture in the list of `futures` to complete for `timeoutNS` nanoseconds.
 Returns when at least one `WGPUFuture` is completed or `timeoutNS` elapses, whichever is first.
+If `timeoutNS` is zero, all `futures` are polled once, without blocking.

 Returns `::WGPUWaitStatus_Success` if at least one `WGPUFuture` completes.
 WGPUFutureWaitInfo::completed is set to true for all completed futures.
 See @ref WGPUWaitStatus for other status codes.

-Within this call, any `WGPUFuture`s that completed, their respective callbacks will fire.
+Within this call, for any `WGPUFuture`s that completed, their respective callbacks will fire.

 ### Timed Wait {#Timed-Wait}